himajakota/QFA/README.md

 # QFA
-Quantitative Finance Assginment
+### Quantitative Finance Assginment
-The Yewno folder has three subfolder, each of them has the solution for the three questions given in the assignment.
+The Yewno folder has three subfolder, each of them has the solutions for the questions given in the assignment.